Skip to content

 Dartmoor Line

-Exeter is a key hub for the wider region providing a whole host of connections to the rest of the United Kingdom from Exeter St Davids.
-The new rail service will also provide access for education, work, shopping as well as other opportunities on offer in the city.
+GWR run trains every hour between Exeter and Okehampton, calling at Crediton, which has also improved connectivity for the town.
+Exeter is a hub for the wider region providing a whole host of connections to the rest of Great Britain from Exeter St Davids.
+The new rail service provides access for education, work, shopping as well as other opportunities on offer in the city.

 Okehampton

-Okehampton is a historic town situated on the northern flank of Dartmoor National Park and is also the start of The Granite Way, a 11 mile multi-use trail connecting Okehampton with Lydford.
+Okehampton is an historic town situated on the northern flank of Dartmoor National Park and is also the start of The Granite Way, an 11 mile multi-use trail connecting Okehampton with Lydford.
+The new trains have opened up sustainable access to various leisure opportunities in the town and surrounding areas thanks to the provision of connecting bus services to nearby towns and villages as well as cycle hire from Okehampton station.

 Find out more: